tokenika/tokenika.github.io/reviews/civic/index.md

 Jonathan Smith’s bio speaks to his more than 15 years of experience working in banking and technology advisory.
 Their technical partners are Rootstock, Jaxx, and [Bloq](http://bloq.com/).
 People from each of these companies are on their technical advisory board.

-The project team made themselves available for an interview with the Smith + Crown research team.

 ### Official Resources

 - [Website](https://www.civic.com/)